nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 ### ESM source and distribution

 The wine of packages: Simple, tried, and true.

+Note that since Node.js v23.0.0, it is possible to `require` static ESM (code that does not use top-level `await`).
+See [Loading ECMAScript modules using `require()`](https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require) for details.

 This is almost exactly the same as the CJS-CJS configuration above with 1 small difference: the [`"type"`](https://nodejs.org/api/packages.html#type) field.